Almosta Farms Brogan (D) Reg. No. 54,545

 His last ultrasound was performed at the 2018 National Western and are as follows:

-He is expecting his first calf crop in spring 2018.
+He had his first calf crop in spring 2018 and has produced consistent quality offspring ever since.
 Semen is available for domestic delivery only.

 J Bar T’S Xtreme (D) Reg.
 No. 56,705